 Most Australians are kind and friendly.
 When placing an order at a restaurant or cafe, an Australian will show respect for the wait staff.
 In Australia, there are no “lower class citizens.”

-For instance, in America, saying “I’ll take that cake” in a cafe could be completely fine, but in Australia, you would say “Hi, Could I have a coffee and the carrot cake?
+For instance, in America, saying “I’ll take that cake” in a cafe could be completely fine, but in Australia, you would say “Hi, Could I have have a coffee and the carrot cake?
 Simply saying “I’ll take the cake” can be construed as harsh.

 Australians will typically offer warm, courteous assistance if you just need directions or some basic support.